-Main > Drive Information > The following is identity information for the selected device.
-You can use commands to select functionality to perform on this device.
+Main > Drive Information > y information for the selected device.
+You can use ionality to perform on this device.
 Product ID Drive Technology Mech.
-Serial Number Firmware Rev Target ID Target LUN OBDR Capability : T603 : 3 : 0 Cartridge Information (for cartridge currently in drive): Cartridge Type : DDS-1 Capacity : 1.3-2GB/2.6-4GB Write Protected : No Capacity varies by compression ratio and is system and data dependent.
-Numbers represent capacity with no compression and with 2:1 compression Enter Command>< r a blank command for command list>
+Serial Number Firmware Rev Target ID Target LUN OBDR Capability : T603 : 3 : 0 Cartridge Information (f Cartridge Type : DDS-1 Capacity : 1.3-2G Write Protected : No or cartridge currently in drive): 3B/2.6-4GB pression ratio and is system and data dependent. ty with no compression and with 2:1 compression Enter Command>< r a blank command for command list>